pop-team/pop-win/INSTALL.md

 Type 'y' and enter and do not forget to add POPC_LOCATION to your path as specified at the end of the installation.
 Then restart another shell.

 #### Installation of Contiki
 Contiki must be installed as mentionned above.
-The version to install is 2.6.
+The version to install is 3.0.

 ```
 	git clone git://github.com/contiki-os/contiki.git
+	cd contiki
-	git checkout -b 2.6 2.6-rc0
+	git checkout release-3-0
 ```

-Do not forget to install the mentionned patch for **cpu/msp430/Makefile.msp430**
+Do not forget to install the mentionned patch for **cpu/msp430/Makefile.msp430** if you choose to run the 2.6 version.

 #### Download and compile the sources of POPWin